IainIsCreative/awesome-robot-combat/readme.md

 ### Software

-Resources for necessary software to program robot components and electronics.
+Resources for necessary software to program, build, and design robot components and electronics.

+#### Computer Aided Drawing (CAD) Software

+Applications for designing in 3 dimensions.
+Can be used to make components and entire robots.

+- [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360/personal) — 3D CAD Software which includes features for sculpting, modelling, machining, and more.
+Can be used for free with a personal license.
+- [OnShape](https://www.onshape.com) — Browser-based 3D CAD Software that can be used for free with personal projects.

 #### Radio Control Software